Topic

 Animals in Research & Teaching

 The University of Toronto (U of T) recognizes that scientific and medical knowledge developed through animal research has alleviated pain and suffering, improved human and animal health, and has saved countless lives.
 U of T supports the judicious use of animals in research and education, in the interests of human health and animal welfare.
-U of T insists on humane and ethical treatment of any animals used in research and education.
+U of T insists on humane and ethical treatment of all animals used in research and education.

 U of T places a high priority on 'The Three Rs' – refinement, reduction, and replacement, and is committed to supporting the development of techniques that adhere to the following.

-• Reduce the number of laboratory animals used
+• Reduce the number of laboratory animals used to fewest required

 Well-established procedures, similar to those used to monitor human subject research, are used for reviewing and monitoring animal research and education conducted under the U of T auspices.
 Project proposals are scrutinized carefully by the committee and by veterinary staff members specialized in laboratory animal medicine to ensure that humane use guidelines are followed and that animals receive professional veterinary medical care.

 U of T continues to fulfill its obligation to ensure that professional and technical personnel who work with animals are qualified through training and experience to perform these tasks humanely and in a scientifically appropriate manner.
 U of T provides training in humane techniques to accomplish these purposes.
-All employees have the obligation to report anything they believe to be a failure to follow, or a deviation from, U of T’s laboratory animal care standards.
+All employees have the obligation to report anything they believe to be a failure to follow, or a deviation from, U of T’s animal care and use standards.
 All individuals involved in animal research or teaching are instructed how to make such a report and may do so anonymously.

 Forms & Downloads